robinweser/fela/.github/CONTRIBUTING.md

 1. Fork the repo and create your feature/bug branch from `develop`.
 2. If you've added code that should be tested, add tests!
 3. If you've changed APIs, update the documentation.
-4. Ensure that all tests pass (`npm test`).
+4. Ensure that all tests pass (`yarn check`).
-5. Ensure your code does not produce linting errors (`npm run lint`)
-6. Ensure your code is formatted correctly (esformatter)
+5. Ensure your code is formatted correctly (esformatter)

 ## Creating Issues
 ### Known Issues